 When it’s all said and done – when the crown molding is installed and the stain on the hardwoods has dried – it’s really just about relationships.
 Helping people.
 Helping people create homes for their families.
 But really just helping people.
 Helping our employees love their families by giving them a paycheck.
 Giving them a job Monday through Friday where what they does matters.

 Remodeling is stressful.
 We as remodelers break apart your home – that place where you rest, gather, and raise families – and turn it upside down before putting it back together.
 But in doing so, we become a temporary member of your family!

 We get to know your rhythms, your worries, your passions.
 We hear about your daughter struggling in school.
 Your deadline at work.
 Your mother sick in the hospital.
 We hear how your son won his soccer game and what college he was accepted to!
 You show us the pictures of your grandkids and we even get to meet them as they stop by to see progress on the house.

 Ultimately, we become as invested in you personally as we do your house.
 We begin caring as much for your marriage and your children as we do your new addition.
 Because we want to love your family through providing a space for them.

 Ryan reminded us that there is always more going on than making tile selections and picking out paint colors.
 There are relationships that matter beneath the surface.
 And we can carry the burden of your remodel while you carry the burdens in your own life.
 We can do our job to the best of our ability to make things that much smoother for you.
 We try to have a bigger-picture approach to remodeling.
 To understand that while our day is consumed with thinking about houses, yours in not.
-That you have things going on behind the scenes – with health, with family, with jobs, etc. – and we try to be mindful of that and give grace.
+That you have things going on behind the scenes – with health, with family, with jobs, etc. – and we try to be mindful of that.